moltin/php-sdk/README.md

 ### Multiple Resources

-To return a list of your resources (limited to 100 depending your [store configuration] (https://moltin.api-docs.io/v2/settings)):
+To return a list of your resources (limited to 100 depending your store configuration):

 ```php
 // return a list of your products